kshira06/Advanced-C-Lab-Manual/module 11.md

-EXP NO:21 C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
+## EXP NO:21 C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
+## NAME: Kshira K
+## REG NO: 212224040166
 Aim:
 To write a C program to create a function to find the greatest number